- Exceptional flexibility and groundfeel provided by innovative patterned foot bed .

 - Smooth Aged Leather: This soft leather has been aged to give it a rustic look.
 It is used to make our Rogue shoes and select parts of our other design-your-own shoes.

 - Vegetable-Tanned Leather: The only leather we import from Europe, due to it's highly sustainable properties.
 While all of our leather meets our sustainable standards (all of our leather is tanned without formaldehyde and colored with non-toxic food grade dye), this leather goes a step further with a purely vegetable-based tanning process using only grass-fed cows raised on controlled sustainable pastures in Germany's Bavarian Alps.
 Due to it's high cost, there is an extra surcharge for use of vegetable-tanned leather in design-your-own shoes.
+Texture appearance looks the same as our Nova and Sublime leathers (though grain size can vary throughout every hide).
 Please note: this is a "naked" leather that stains easily, even with just water.

 - Shiny Leather: Smooth leather dyed with a glossy finish to give a shiny reflective look.
 Available for most of our design-your-own shoes that are made from either Nova or Sublime leather.

 - Plonge Leather: The softest and lightest leather we could find!
-Since it is so thin and buttery soft, plonge leather works great for our baby Buttercup moccasins and the decorative trim on our adult Ballerine flats.
+Since it is so thin and buttery soft, plonge leather works great for our baby Buttercup moccasins and the decorative trim on our adult Ballerine flats and is only used for these two styles..

 - LITE Leather: A thin smooth leather covered in perforation holes.
 Great for giving your shoes extra ventilation, and a favorite for runners in hot climates.
 Used for our RunAmocs and Ballerines.